 - a.
-Upon completion of the schematic plan process set forth in Condition #8, the Petitioner may proceed to the design development stage.
-At this stage, the Petitioner shall file the following with the Director of Planning and Development, the Commissioner of Inspectional Services, the Director of Public Works, and the UDC: - a copy of plans showing consistency with the Special Permit Plan Set and the Design Guidelines for the portions of the Project necessary for the permit or determination being sought (the "Design Development Plans"). - ii. a signed certificate from the Petitioner's architect and/or civil engineer certifying that the Design Development Plans are consistent and in full compliance with the Special Permit Plan Set; - iii. a completed Evaluation Template in accordance with and in the form required by the Design Guidelines. - b.
+Upon completion of the schematic plan stage set forth in Condition #8, the Petitioner may proceed to the design development stage.
+At this stage, the Petitioner shall file the following with the Director of Planning and Development, the UDC, and the Liaison Committee: - a copy of plans showing consistency with the Special Permit Plan Set and the Design Guidelines for the portions of the Project necessary for the permit or determination being sought (the "Design Development Plans"); - ii. a signed certificate from the Petitioner's architect and/or civil engineer certifying that the Design Development Plans are consistent with the Special Permit Plan Set; and - iii. a completed Evaluation Template in accordance with and in the form required by the Design Guidelines. - b.
 Within forty five (45) days of receipt of a complete submission of the materials set forth in Condition #9(a) the Director of Planning and Development will review and provide an opinion as to whether the Design Development Plans are in full compliance with the Special Permit Plan Set and consistent with the Design Guidelines.
 If the Director of Planning and Development's review requires the input or assistance from a peer review consultant, the Petitioner shall pay the reasonable fees for such peer review.
-The Director of Planning and Development's opinion shall be submitted in writing to the Petitioner and the Commissioner of Inspectional Services.
-If it is the Director's opinion that the Design Development

-Plans are not compliant with the Special Permit Plan Set or inconsistent with the Design Guidelines, such inconsistencies shall be expressly identified.

-- c.
-Within forty five (45) of receipt of a complete submission of the materials set forth in Condition #9(a) (and concurrent with the review of the Director of Planning and Development), the UDC, after review of such submission at a public meeting, will provide an opinion as to whether the Design Development Plans are in full compliance with the Special Permit Plan Set and consistent with the Design Guidelines.
-The Petitioner shall provide notice of the UDC public meeting to the Liaison Committee and the UDC should make all efforts to take public comment.
-The UDC's opinion shall be submitted in writing to the Petitioner and the Commissioner of Inspectional Services.
-If it is the UDC's opinion that the Design Development Plans are inconsistent with either the Special Permit Plan Set or the Design Guidelines, such inconsistencies shall be expressly identified. - d.
-Upon receipt of the written opinions referenced in Condition #9(b) and (c) above, the Petitioner may proceed to the Construction Documents phase.
+The Director of Planning and Development's opinion shall be submitted in writing to the Petitioner, the Commissioner of Inspectional Services, and the Liaison Committee.
+If it is the Director's opinion that the Design Development Plans are not compliant with the Special Permit Plan Set or inconsistent with the Design Guidelines, such inconsistencies shall be expressly identified. - c.
+Within forty five (45) days of receipt of a complete submission of the materials set forth in Condition #9(a) (and concurrent with the review of the Director of Planning and Development), the UDC, after review of such submission at a public meeting, will provide an opinion as to whether the Design Development Plans are in full compliance with the Special Permit Plan Set and consistent with the Design Guidelines.
+The Petitioner shall provide the Liaison Committee and the Ward 4 City Councilors with notice of the date of the UDC's public meeting at least 14 days in advance and the UDC should make all efforts to take public comment.
+The UDC's opinion shall be submitted in writing to the Petitioner, the Commissioner of Inspectional Services, and the Liaison Committee.
+If it is the UDC's opinion that the Design Development Plans are inconsistent with either the Special Permit Plan Set or the Design Guidelines, such inconsistencies shall be expressly identified.